roman-milk/roman-milk.github.io/hotwife-surprise.md

+===

- ****** Hotwife Surprise ****** bygeronimo_appleby© Cleo chuckled, eyes bright as she traced a long nail over the exposed inner flank of one round breast, the top three buttons of the jacket undone to reveal a hint of a dark blue patterned bra beneath.
+Cleo chuckled, eyes bright as she traced a long nail over the exposed inner flank of one round breast, the top three buttons of the jacket undone to reveal a hint of a dark blue patterned bra beneath.

  "Yes, of course," she breathed, smirking.
 "But this is how I wear it tonight.
 It is also part of your surprise, so I wore it sexy for you now."